chylex/TweetDuck/README.md

 Next, add the Inno Setup installation folder (usually `C:\Program Files (x86)\Inno Setup 5`) into your **PATH** environment variable.
 You may need to restart File Explorer for the change to take place.

 Now you can generate installers after a build by running `bld/RUN BUILD.bat`.
-Note that despite the name, this will only package the files, you still need to run the [release build](#release) in Visual Studio!
+Note that this will only package the files, you still need to run the [release build](#release) in Visual Studio!

 After the window closes, three installers will be generated inside the `bld/Output` folder:
 * **TweetDuck.exe**